Stochastic Resetting Accelerates Reinforcement Learning Beyond Random Search: Materials and Methods

 \subsection{MountainCar environment}

-The dynamics follow the standard Gymnasium MountainCar specification~\cite{gymnasium:25}, with two modifications.
-First, the initial state is fixed at $(\text{position},\text{velocity}) = (-0.5,0)$ rather than a uniform random position in $[-0.6,-0.4]$.
-Second, the left boundary is set to either $-1.2$ (standard) or $-1.7$ (extended), the latter creating a deep trap that makes unassisted goal discovery harder.
-We consider two reward schemes: sparse positive ($+1$ at the goal, $0$ otherwise) and step penalty ($-1$ per step, $0$ at the goal).
+The MountainCar dynamics follow the standard Gymnasium specification~\cite{towers25}, with two modifications.
+The initial state is fixed at $(\text{position},\, \text{velocity}) = (-0.5,\, 0)$ rather than sampled uniformly in $[-0.6,\, -0.4]$, and the left boundary is set to $-1.7$ (``extended'') or $-1.2$ (``standard''); the extended valley is a deep trap that makes unassisted goal discovery substantially harder.
+Two reward schemes are studied: sparse positive ($+1$ at the goal, zero otherwise) and step penalty ($-1$ per step, zero at the goal).
+The main result (Fig~\ref{fig:mountaincar}) uses the sparse-positive extended condition.

-We use DQN~\cite{dqn:15} with a two-hidden-layer multilayer perceptron (256 units per layer with ReLU activations) mapping the two-dimensional observation $(\text{position},\text{velocity})$ to Q-values for three actions.
-Training uses experience replay with buffer size $10{,}000$, a target network with periodic hard updates, smooth $L_1$ loss, and the Adam optimizer~\cite{kingma15}.
-Exploration follows an $\varepsilon$-greedy schedule with $\varepsilon$ linearly annealed from~$1.0$ to~$\varepsilon_\mathrm{end}$ over the first $20\%$ of training steps.
-The batch size is $128$, learning starts at $1{,}000$ steps, training frequency is every $16$ steps, with $8$ gradient steps per update, and discount factor $\gamma=0.98$.
-For the sparse positive reward scheme, the learning rate is $10^{-4}$, $\varepsilon_\mathrm{end}=0.1$ and the target network update interval is $400$.
-For the step penalty reward scheme, the learning rate is $4\times10^{-3}$, $\varepsilon_\mathrm{end}=0.07$ and the target network update interval is $600$.
-These hyperparameters are fine-tuned for each reward scheme for learning without resetting.

-Each run lasts $150{,}000$ steps.
-Every $500$ steps, the greedy policy is evaluated on a separate environment instance with a $10{,}000$-step horizon; the metric is steps to goal.
-We report the statistics over 512 independent replicates.
+We approximate the action-value function with a deep Q-network~\cite{mnih15}: a two-hidden-layer perceptron of $256$ ReLU units per layer mapping the two-dimensional observation to Q-values for three discrete actions.
+Training uses experience replay (buffer $10{,}000$; batch size $128$; learning begins after $10^{3}$ steps, then $8$ gradient steps every $16$ environment steps), a target network with periodic hard updates, smooth $L_1$ loss and the Adam optimizer~\cite{kingma15}.
+The exploration rate $\varepsilon$ is linearly annealed from $1.0$ to $\varepsilon_\mathrm{end}$ over the first $20\%$ of training.
+The discount factor is $\gamma = 0.98$ for both reward schemes.
+The sparse-positive scheme uses learning rate $10^{-4}$, $\varepsilon_\mathrm{end} = 0.10$ and a target-network update every $400$ steps; the step-penalty scheme uses learning rate $4 \times 10^{-3}$, $\varepsilon_\mathrm{end} = 0.07$ and a target-network update every $600$ steps.
+We train for $150{,}000$ steps, evaluating the greedy policy every $500$ steps with a $10{,}000$-step horizon, and report statistics across $2{,}048$ independent replicates.